davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

 * Monitor how many pending messages the e-pucks have.
 * Send messages to robots.

-If a robot lose the communication with the host, then it will disapear from the list and all its pending messages will be remove.
+If a robot loses the communication with the host, then it will disappear from the list and all its pending messages will be removed.

-Camera e-puck
+e-puck Camera
 --------------

 .. image:: res/gui_img_cam.png